The British pub is the envy of much of the world. From rural

 group is led by Bristol CAMRA, it includes several non-members.

-local councillor, architects and members of community groups.
+Alderman, architects and members of community groups.

 All of us have one thing in common: a love of the British Pub.